-It is an element of an organization’s activities or products or services that can interact with the environment causing Impact on it or any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s environmental aspects.
+It is an element of an organization’s activities or products or services that can interact with the environment causing an Impact on it or any change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s environmental aspects.

 Need for Environmental Management System to prevent pollution

 ISO 14001 standard is an Environment Management System that provides organizations with a framework to protect the environment and respond to changing environmental conditions in balance with social and economic needs.